ThePhoenix56/DBD-Wiki-Redirector/README.md

 # DBD-Wiki-Redirector
-Redirects DBD Fandom wiki links to wiki.gg which is more updated
+Redirects DBD (Dead by Daylight) Fandom wiki links to wiki.gg which is more updated and maintained compared to the fandom